Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls - a script that displays the contents list of your current directory cd - a script that changes the working directory to the user’s home directory ls -l - a script that displays directory contents in a long format ls -a - a script that displays current directory contents including hidden files
+ls - a script that displays the contents list of your current directory cd - a script that changes the working directory to the user’s home directory ls -l - a script that displays directory contents in a long format ls -a -l - a script that displays current directory contents including hidden files long format